The best homepages ever designed are the result of lots of thought, research, and great planning.

 Define your priorities to establish a clear path for what success looks like for your home page.

 Get really clear on who your ideal customer is.
-You’ll have a clear picture of who your target market is, who it is that you want interacting with your site, what their problems are, and where they’re struggling so that you can communicate with them clearly in a language they understand.
+You’ll have a clear picture of who your target market is, who it is that you want to interact with your site, what their problems are, and where they’re struggling so that you can communicate with them clearly in a language they understand.

 Craft your content for maximum clarity.
 Don’t worry about being clever.